Florian-Wilhelm/Raspberry-Pi/Project-2/README.md

 ## Description

 Soil moisture measurement device showing a double-digit value on two 7-Segment-Displays.
-A probe (either resistive or capacitive type) delivers an analog value (i. e. voltage) representing the soil moisture, the RP2040 ADC converts the sensor signal into a 16-bit (actually a 12-bit) digital value, this value is then mapped to 0% - 99% soil moisture by means of a simple algorithm.
+A probe (either resistive or capacitive type) delivers an analog value (i. e. voltage) representing the soil moisture, the RP2040 ADC converts the sensor signal into a 16-bit (actually a 12-bit) digital value, this value is then mapped to 0% - 99% soil moisture by means of a simple algorithm (linearity assumed).

 ### Software